Nico Hoerner Player Props: Cubs vs. Reds

 Nico Hoerner At The Plate

-- Hoerner leads Chicago with a slugging percentage of .394, fueled by 12 extra-base hits.
+- Hoerner leads Chicago in slugging percentage (.397) thanks to 12 extra-base hits.

-- Among the qualified batters in MLB, he ranks 31st in batting average, 75th in on-base percentage, and 112th in slugging.
+- Among the qualified hitters in baseball, his batting average ranks 20th, his on-base percentage ranks 60th, and he is 107th in the league in slugging.

-- Hoerner has driven home a run in 13 games this season (31.0%), including more than one RBI in 14.3% of his games and producing three or more of his team's runs on three occasions..
+- Hoerner has had an RBI in 14 games this year (32.6%), including six multi-RBI outings (14.0%).
+He has also driven in three or more of his team's runs in three contests.

+- In 19 of 43 games this year, he has scored, and six of those games included multiple runs.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.